 On one hand all we have is our own self to take care of.
 No one can make us think but ourselves.
 While we can be forced or coerced to do things, our thoughts are still of our own creation and free will.
 To live in the world, we have to make sure we’re doing what we can to survive.
 We have to survive and take care of ourselves before we can tend to others.
 That infers whatever is in our own best interest generally comes first.
 This logic is somewhat of an objectivist mentality to which Ayn Rand created and was illustrated in her book “Atlas Shrugged“.

 However, what if we’re taking care of a baby?
 They can’t take care of themselves, they always need someone else to take care of them.
-How does to play out in a completely objectivist world?
-Ideally everyone who takes care of the baby wants to do so for their own selfish reasons, but ideal and reality aren’t always the same.
+How does that play out in a completely objectivist world?
+In that world, everyone who takes care of the baby wants to do so for their own selfish reasons, but how realistic is that?
 There seems to be some cases that we have an obligation to others, where we have to remove or ignore whatever we see as in our own best interest and do something for another like having an unexpected baby.
 This is as close as we can get to selflessness and there may not be many reasons for selfless acts, but there seems to be an instinctual place for them.

 The ways we decide to interact with others will be based on our selfish desires and also whatever obligations we adhere to for more “selfless” reasons.
 If we adhere to an obligation for the sake of ourselves, then that obligation is still just a selfish reason, however the times we adhere to an obligation for someone else, that is more of a selfless reason.
 Although some may disagree, the fact remains not all obligations make sense if we were only selfish.